pivotal/docs-tap/getting-started.md

 >**Note:** Use cases marked with Experimental are subject to change.

-This use case is almost identical to the first, but rather than installing and running the RabbitMQ Cluster Kubernetes Operator on the same cluster as Tanzu Application Platform, we install and run it on an entirely separate dedicated Services cluster.
-There are several reasons why you might want to do this:
+This use case is identical to [use case 1](#services-journey-use-case-1), but rather than installing and running the RabbitMQ Cluster Kubernetes Operator on the same cluster as Tanzu Application Platform, we install and run it on an entirely separate dedicated services cluster.
+There are several reasons why you will benefit from this use case:

-* Dedicated cluster requirements for Workload or Service clusters.
-For example, Service clusters might need access to powerful SSDs.
+- **Dedicated cluster requirements for Workload or Service clusters:** service clusters, for instance, might need access to more powerful SSDs.
-* Different cluster life cycle management.
-Upgrades to Service clusters can occur more cautiously.
+- **Different cluster life cycle management:** upgrades to Service clusters can occur more cautiously.
-* Unique compliance requirements.
-Because data is stored on a Service cluster it might have different compliance needs.
+- **Unique compliance requirements:** data is stored on a Service cluster which might have different compliance needs.
-* Separation of permissions and access.
-Application teams can only access the clusters where their applications are running.
+- **Separation of permissions and access:** application teams can only access the clusters where their applications are running.

+The benefits of this use case include:

-The experience of an app developer working on their Tanzu Application Platform cluster is unaltered.
-All complexity in the setup and management of backing infrastructure is abstracted away from application developers, which gives them more time to focus on developing their apps.
+- The experience of application developers working on their Tanzu Application Platform cluster is unaltered.
+- All complexity in the setup and management of backing infrastructure is abstracted away from application developers, which gives them more time to focus on developing their applications.

-The components of Services Toolkit that drive this experience are Service API Projection and Service Resource Replication.
+> **Note:** The components of Services Toolkit that drive this experience are Service API Projection and Service Resource Replication.
 These components are not currently considered to be GA.

 For more information about network requirements and recommended topologies, see the